markmbaum/BasicInterpolators.jl/docs/src/tutorial.md

 ## Changing Data

 The interpolators store a copy of the coordinates and values.
-To change the values, retrieve the array with the `values` function.
+To change the values (at your own risk), retrieve the array with the `values` function.

 ```@repl
 using BasicInterpolators